-Though CBD oil may reduce inflammation, Colombo says its use as an “anti-aging” tool is unproven and overstated.
+Though CBD oil may reduce inflammation, Colombo says its use as a pro-aging tool is unproven and overstated.

 Ingredient interaction is highly individual.
 “In certain skin types, certain combinations can lead to increased irritation,” Columbo says.

-She often sees irritations in patients who combine retinols with ingredients like:
+She often sees irritations in people who combine retinol with ingredients like:

 - salicylic acid